 Students whose theses are approved by the committee, pass the oral defense, satisfy the history major requirements, maintain a GPA of 3.5 or above in courses in the major, and have deposited a copy of the thesis with the director of undergraduate studies, will receive a baccalaureate degree with honors in history.[back to top]

-Presenting your research to the wider community and/or receiving a cash award for it!
+Presenting your research to the wider community and/or receiving an award for it!

-Students writing honors theses are strongly encouraged, though not required, to present their research in the form of a poster at the Undergraduate Research Symposium and/or the History Department’s annual History Showcase.
+Students writing honors theses are strongly encouraged, though not required, to present their research in the form of a poster at the Undergraduate Research Symposium and/or the department’s annual History Showcase.
 Both events take place in May, and both units sponsor workshops to assist students in the creation and production of a poster on the basis of a research project.
-For more information, contact the Undergraduate Coordinator in the History Department front office.
+For more information, contact the Director of Undergraduate Studies.

 Students are also encouraged to submit their theses to the UO Libraries’ Undergraduate Research Award competition, which usually has a deadline shortly after graduation.[back to top]